EranStarkLab/LearningToLearn/README.md

 classification, one-class-SVM, epsilon-SVM regression, and nu-SVM regression.
 It also provides an automatic model selection tool for C-SVM classification.
-5. Follow the Libsvm README file for instructions on package installation.
+5. Follow the libsvm README file for instructions on package installation.
 6. Run the routines.
 For example, to plot Figure 2, write in MATLAB:
 - tablename = 'PATH_TO_REPOSITORY_FOLDER\levi2024_dataset';
 - LtL_make_Figure2( tablename );